waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Strategy
 - **Primary Objective:** My main goal is to get the Hive Badge from the Azalea Town Gym.
 - **Current Plan:** I am on Route 32, heading south towards Union Cave.
-My progress was significantly delayed by repeated navigational failures in Violet City, which highlighted the critical need for a functional pathfinding tool.
+My progress is being hampered by frequent wild encounters.

 ### Reminders & Best Practices
 - **Tool Failures:** I must be persistent in debugging my tools.
 I will not abandon a tool just because it fails; instead, I will perform a thorough, systematic, and incremental logical review.
 This is my highest priority.
 - **Immediate Data Management:** I must update my World Knowledge Graph and Map Markers *immediately* upon discovering new information or transitions.
 Deferring these tasks is an invalid strategy.
 - **Mark Dead Ends:** Mark all confirmed dead ends with '🚫' immediately after thorough exploration.

 ## II.
-Untested Assumptions
-- The eastern pier on Route 32 is a dead end.
-(Test: Explore the full perimeter of the area accessible after the one-way ledge.)
-- The Cooltrainer at (19, 8) gave me an item.
-(Test: Check my pack for any new items.)

-## III.
 Battle Intel

 ### Rival SILVA's Team
 - CHIKORITA: Lv5 (Last seen in New Bark Town)